Examples: Block LEFT JOIN "Nullability Bug" Risk

 - id: JOIN-LEFT-NULLABILITY-001

-message: "Join type changed to LEFT on {affected_object}.
+message: "Join type changed from {witness.baseline_kind} to {witness.head_kind} on {witness.left.canonical} ↔ {witness.right.canonical}.
 Audit null-handling and downstream filters."

 2) Policy: block this in prod (requires exception)